jspm/jspm-resolve/resolver-spec.md

 Plain names are the module names that run through multiple remapping phases, although absolute URL names can be remapped as well through contextual relative map configuration.

-### Package Boundaries
+### Package Scopes

-jspm projects have two levels of package boundaries - the base-level project boundary containing the package.json and jspm.json file, and the dependency package boundaries, denoted by their jspm_packages/package@version paths.
+jspm projects have two levels of package scopes - the base-level project scope containing the package.json and jspm.json file, and the dependency package scopes, denoted by their jspm_packages/package@version paths.

 Within a jspm project, only the package.json and files in these two levels are read and used by jspm to influence resolution, and these are the only files that influence resolution in combination with the jspm.json resolutions.

 The only time intermediate package.json files are used is when interpreting the module format mode of a file.

-#### jspm Project Boundaries
+#### jspm Project Scopes

-The detection of the jspm project for a given path is based on checking if the current path matches a jspm_packages dependency path, and if so using that boundary, or otherwise checking for a jspm.json file down the folder hierarchy until one is found.
+The detection of the jspm project for a given path is based on checking if the current path matches a jspm_packages dependency path, and if so using that scope, or otherwise checking for a jspm.json file down the folder hierarchy until one is found.

 If a jspm_packages match is made without there being a corresponding jspm.json file, an error is thrown.
 If a package.json file is not found along with the jspm.json file, an error is also thrown.

-If hitting a node_modules path segment, or reaching the root of the file system, the above check immediately stops and treats the project boundary as a non-jspm package boundary, and matching the first package.json file instead.
+If hitting a node_modules path segment, or reaching the root of the file system, the above check immediately stops and treats the project scope as a non-jspm package scope, and matching the first package.json file instead.

 #### Module Format Handling

-Each package boundary is interpreted based on its "mode" being either "cjs" or "esm".
+Each package scope is interpreted based on its "type" being either "commonjs" or "module".

-By default jspm treats all package boundaries as `"mode": "esm"` unless (a) they are explicitly `"mode": "cjs"` or (b) they are packages located in a node_modules path.
+By default jspm treats all package scopes as `"type": "module"` unless (a) they are explicitly `"type": "commonjs"` or (b) they are packages located in a node_modules path.

 Custom assets can also be resolved through the jspm resolver, which will return `"format": "unknown"`.